 We want to hear from you

-If you’d like to register your interest in a plot at Hurst, or in any of our projects, please fill out out form.
+If you’d like to register your interest in this, or any of our projects, please fill out a form.

-If you’re interested in finding out more about Custom and Self-Build in the Wokingham area, and to sign up to the register to get notified when plots become available, follow the link below to Wokingham Borough Council website.
+If you’re interested in finding out more about Custom and Self-Build in the area, and to sign up to the register to get notified when plots become available, follow the link below to Wokingham Borough Council’s website.